cosmos/sdk-tutorials/academy/ibc/ibc-tao-dev.md

 ## Connections

 If you want to connect two blockchains with IBC, you will need to etablish an IBC **connection**.
-Connections, once established, are responsible for facilitating all cross-chain verification of IBC state.
+Once established, connections are responsible for facilitating all cross-chain verification of IBC state.

 <HighlightBox type="info">